voorhoede/fastatic-app/README.md

 A GUI for `fastatic`

-This project builds on a version of [`fastatic`](https://github.com/voorhoede/fastatic) that is currently in development.
+This project builds on a version of [`fastatic`](https://github.com/voorhoede/fastatic) which is currently in development.
 As such, the `fastatic` module is not in the `package.js`.

 Once the `fastatic` module is released with the features this projects needs,